asears/IIoT/HOL/IOTHubPiHackathon/Prep/README.md

 ### IoT DevKit Setup

 An IoT DevKit will be provided to attendees for those who do not have an IoT DevKit or Raspberry Pi.
+This device will be connected to your Azure IoT Hub in your Azure subscription.

 ### Raspberry Pi Setup (Optional)